-Effective 12:00 a.m. on Wednesday, April 8, 2020, and continuing through Friday, May 8, 2020, pending further Order of the Director, the following will be in effect for the City:
+Effective 12:00 a.m. on Wednesday, April 8, 2020, and continuing until terminated or amended by further Order of the Director, the following will be in effect for the City:

 1. Executive Order N-33-20 issued by the Governor of the State of California ("Executive Order") mandates that all individuals living in the State of California stay home or at their place of residence, except as needed to maintain continuity of operations of essential services sectors, as updated by the State Public Health Officer ("Essential Workers").